typingtanuki/serverMonitor/README.md

 The new settings will be kept in memory, by adding the parameter `?persist=true`, the new settings will also be persisted to disk.

 NOTE: The web server port is the only setting which can not be updated through this method at this time.

-### Running a system update on the remote machine

-Doing a `POST` on `/config/doUpdate`, without payload will run a system update on the remote server.

-NOTE: Is only possible if user is in the sudoer group and set as nopasswd

 ## How can it report ?